Imran-imtiaz48/T-SQL-scripts-to-generate-database-health-report/GetServerDatabaseInfoDocumentation.md

 # SQL Server Monitoring and Optimization Queries

 This document provides an overview of various queries designed to monitor and optimize your SQL Server environment.
-The queries cover aspects such as database information, server status, disk status, backup information, SQL job status, and additional performance metrics.
+The queries cover aspects such as database information, server status, disk status, backup information, SQL job status, and additional performance metric.

 ## Table of Contents